mallorbc/Finetune_LLMs/finetuning_repo/README.md

 Configure Accelerate to use 1 or more GPUs, and select your data type.
 If the model is really large, consider FSDP if it won't load into memory.
 You may want to consider using DeepSpeed as well, especially if reduces hardware requirements.
 Stage 3 will offload the parameters and optimizer.
 I recommend using the ds_config files here.

-For smaller models, use nothing but perhaps multiple GPUs speed things up.
+For smaller models, use nothing but perhaps multiple GPUs to speed things up.
 Then for larger models, FSDP will be faster, but cost more, and DeepSpeed will be cheaper but likely run slower, especially stage 3.

 Then, let's assume that with a batch size of 1 and a gradient accumulation of 16, there are 1000 steps in an epoch and we want to save and test every 0.1 epochs.
-Lets also assume that the largest item in our dataset is 1024 tokens:
+Let's also assume that the largest item in our dataset is 1024 tokens:

 ```
 accelerate launch trl_finetune.py --block_size 1024 --eval_steps 100 --save_steps 100 -tf train.csv -vf validation.csv -m meta-llama/Llama-2-7b-hf -b 1 --log_steps 100 -lr 5e-6 -e 1 --gradient_accumulation_steps 16 --pad_token_id=18636 --disable_lora